cloudteam2016/kubernetes.github.io/docs/admin/accessing-the-api.md

 	    (scheduler, controller-manager) to talk to the API
           - no TLS
           - default port is 8080, change with `--insecure-port` flag.
-          - defaults IP is localhost, change with `--insecure-bind-address` flag.
+          - default IP is localhost, change with `--insecure-bind-address` flag.
           - request **bypasses** authentication and authorization modules.
           - request handled by admission control module(s).
           - protected by need to have host access